-Summary: There is high confidence that exposure to PFOA is associated with increased hypersensitivity responses based on the available animal studies.
+Summary: There is moderate confidence that exposure to PFOA is associated with increased hypersensitivity responses based on the available animal studies.
 The results show consistent enhancements in hypersensitivity-related endpoints in two studies of airway hypersensitivity in mice (see Figure D29 for data figure and study details).
 PFOA-associated hypersensitivity is further indicated by a study in mice reporting increased histamine release and exacerbation of IgE-dependent allergic reaction in a passive cutaneous anaphylaxis assay following PFOA exposure.
-There were no changes in the confidence rating for the body of evidence after considering factors that may increase or decrease confidence (see Table 17 for confidence ratings summary for the body of evidence).
-Although one of the airway hypersensitivity studies was rated probably high for two of the key risk of bias questions (exposure characterization and outcome assessment), the other was rated probably low or definitely low risk of bias for all questions except blinding of researchers during the study (see Figure D35 and Figure D36).
+A conservative approach was taken to downgrade the confidence rating for the body of evidence for serious risk of bias(see Table 17 for confidence ratings summary for the body of evidence).
+Although one of the airway hypersensitivity studies was rated probably low or definitely low risk of bias for the key questions, there were only two airway studies and the other was rated probably high for two of the key risk of bias questions (exposure characterization and outcome assessment)(see Figure D35 and Figure D36).